Lindsay Murphy, a 36-year-old San Francisco native, sensed something was wrong with her, but none of the doctors she saw found anything.

 In most patients, the endometrial tissue spreads no further than the abdomen.
 The tissue can implant itself in the bowel, causing gastrointestinal symptoms.
 It may sit atop the cervix, making sexual intercourse excruciating.
 Almost half of female infertility cases are associated with endometriosis.

 The scientific literature documents more severe cases, like Murphy’s, where the tissue extends beyond the abdominal cavity, including the lungs, throat, urethra, bladder, kidney, liver, and sciatic nerve.

 Doctors often dismiss as wimps women who can’t handle period pain.
-In fact, as many as 87 percent of women who complain of chronic pelvic pain have endometriosis.
+In fact, as many as of women who complain of chronic pelvic pain have endometriosis.
 They wait, on average, a decade to be properly diagnosed.

 “People are committing suicide because of this, because it’s not recognized and there are no good treatments and people get blown off,” said Dr. Peter Gregersen, a geneticist with the Feinstein Institute for Medical Research in Long Island who is researching endometriosis.